InsightDI/deploying-modern-workloads/README.md

 1. Next, to populate the "DMW_ARM_SUBSCRIPTION_ID" and "DMW_ARM_TENANT_ID" secrets, let's use another common Azure CLI command.
 To get the subscription ID and tenant ID, return to the Azure portal and open Cloud Shell.
 Then execute the following command: `az account show`.
 The command will return a JSON object.
 The "id" property is the subscription ID and the "tenantId" property is the tenant ID.
 Copy their values to add the two new GitHub secrets.
 (Do NOT copy the quotes!)

-## Execute the GitHub Action to Run the Terraform Deployment
+## Execute the GitHub Workflow to Run the Terraform Deployment

 In this portion of the lab we'll first create a `.tfvars` file with the detailed configuration of our deployment, and then we'll execute the Terraform deployment using a GitHub workflow.
 (Read [here](https://www.terraform.io/docs/language/values/variables.html#variable-definitions-tfvars-files) for details on `.tfvars` files.)